sfroid/sfcoord2nbh/Readme.md

 <h2>Installation instructions</h2>

+You will need a few dependencies, that can be easily installed on Ubuntu.

 These instructions assume that you are going to use this script in a virtualenv.
 If you are not using a virtualenv, simply use `sudo pip install xyz` instead of `pip install xyz` in the commands below.